Kao Kalia Yang helps us see from a very tall tree

 In these two books, Yang describes wonderful parenting, regardless of race, income or cultural background.
 She helps parents and grandparents understand how we can help prepare children for challenges, some of which we’ve never seen.

 Every family and every youngster will benefit from climbing and looking out on the world from the tall trees that Yang provides in “From the Tops of the Trees.”
-(Lerner Books) and “The Shared Room” (University of Minnesota Press). — Joe Nathan, formerly a Minnesota public school educator and PTA president, directs the Center for School Change.
-Reactions welcome at joe@centerforschoolchange.org or @JoeNathan9249 on Twitter.
+(Lerner Publishing Group) and “The Shared Room” (University of Minnesota Press).

 Post a comment as